Training for online instructors

 Online instructors have a variety of training opportunities available, including structured topical training sessions and one-on-one sessions with an Instructional Technology Specialist.
 You can also meet one-on-one with an IS Consultant to discuss your specific needs and how various instructional technology tools could help.
 Feel free to contact Greg Kaminski or Peter Seaman to arrange an appointment in your office.

-Fundamentals of Online Teaching (FoOT, for short)
+Fundamentals of Online Teaching (FoOT)

-Flexible Online Instructor Orientation (Flex-OIO for short)
+Flexible Online Instructor Orientation (Flex-OIO)

 Together, the FoOT and Flex-OIO prepare new online instructors for their first online practice.